Professional - Compassionate - Confidential

 Alisha's therapy sessions can be covered through some extended health care benefit packages as well as First Nation Non-Insured Health Benefits (NIHB).

 Denise has experience working in a variety of mental health settings for over 20 years, such as intensive in-home with parents and families, in office one on one, and in hospital (Mental Health Inpatient).
-She received her Child & Youth Worker Diploma in 2001 and is currently working toward her Masters in Mental Health through Southern Cross University.
+She received her Child & Youth Worker Diploma in 2001 and recently completed her Masters in Mental Health through Southern Cross University.
 She has been a registered member with the College of Registered Psychotherapists of Ontario (CRPO) since 2017.

 Denise’s therapeutic approach is client driven, and holistic, with acceptance that individuals are always trying their best.
 With a non-judgmental approach, she offers support and guidance to children, youth and adults who may be struggling with mental wellness, due to the impact of anxiety, depression, trauma, or relational attachment.
 Denise seeks to provide individualized therapy to promote healing and personal growth that will support your journey in life.